charity-g/Minesweeper-JSwing/README.md

 Sat Nov 26 15:16:38 PST 2022: Bomb set at column 1 and row 4
 Sat Nov 26 15:16:38 PST 2022: All 10 bombs set on board.
 Sat Nov 26 15:16:38 PST 2022: Board created with 9 width, 9 height, and 10 bombs on board.

+# Phase 4 - Task 3
+I would definitely change a few design choices I had made.

+1. The algorithm that sets bombs on Board is very heavy, I would like to refactor it out of the Board class.
+2. Reduced coupling between Game and Board.
+Sometimes it is difficult to tell when Board's methods end and Game's begin, so I would like to take time to write down all the methods concerning changing something drastic on the board, such as unearth a bunch of tiles
+3. My GUI is actually the 2nd, refactored version after the brute force which I am pretty pleased with.
+However, I found it difficult to add a button to flag/unflag squares on the board, because of the way I had structured my design, which separated the board modificiation buttons to not have knowledge of the board, but pass information to GameFrame to switch the boards.
+This proves problematic for a flag/unflag square button, as it would need information about the board directly to flag it, so I will consider refactoring to allow knowledge of a board.